Juru-10/SSF/README.md

 * $ heroku login
 * Clone the repository
-* Use Git to clone awwards1010's source code to your local machine.
+* Use Git to clone SSF's source code to your local machine.

 * $ heroku git:clone -a awwards1010
 * $ cd awwards1010